 - Make a new email address just to use for online shopping, sign up for newsletters, etc. You can then avoid daily spam by not checking it regularly.

-- Never post even part of your social security number online or send it in unencrypted email.
+- Never post even part of your social security number online or send it in an unencrypted email.
 It is often more secure to phone it.
 The same goes for credit and debit card numbers.

 - Assume anything you post on social media may become public (glitches happen).
 Assume anything you post publicly may go viral.
-A simple tumblr post can end up looping back around to you on Facebook, quoted on news sites, etc. People love to screenshot tweets and share them around.
+A simple Tumblr post can end up looping back around to you on Facebook, quoted on news sites, etc. People love to screenshot tweets and share them around.
 In other words, don’t say anything on social media that would embarrass you if it was shouted in the town square.

 - Use your real name only for services that you need and require it, or for circumstances (such as LinkedIn) where the intent is to allow people to find you for business and networking purposes.
 Avoid connecting any nicknames or handles you use with your real name.